Section 2.30 - Faculty

 A faculty member is not eligible for holiday pay if the holiday occurs during an unpaid leave of absence, or if the holiday falls during a suspension without pay, or the holiday occurs during a time when he/she is not on pay status.

 2. Vacation.
 Vacation for faculty members on academic year appointments is limited by the academic calendar and is not accrued.
-Faculty on annual appointments accrue vacation at the rate of five days per calendar quarter of completed service.
-A prorated number of days for a partial quarter of service will be computed when necessary.
+Vacation for faculty members on 12-month appointments is limited by the academic calendar and not accrued if the primary role of the unit is teaching scheduled courses.
+For units other than those whose primary role is teaching scheduled courses, faculty on 12-month appointments accrue vacation at the rate of five days per calendar quarter of completed service.
+In this case, a prorated number of days for a partial quarter of service will be computed when necessary.
 Approval of the use of accrued vacation is the responsibility of the appropriate unit head.
 Vacation time may not be charged until it is earned.
 Faculty members with accrued vacation terminating their employment will be eligible for their accrued vacation, not to exceed 20 days, provided at least four weeks' notice of their intent to leave is received.
 Up to 20 days of accrued vacation may be carried from one calendar year into the next.

 3. Salary Continuation.
 The University will provide to the extent described below a salary continuation program for full-time faculty members which is designed to provide salary protection in the event of personal circumstances which do not allow a faculty member to continue work.
 This program is intended only as a form of insurance and is subject to careful scrutiny of each appointing officer.
 The appointing officer may require proof that any absence at any time is appropriate.
 Salary continuation may be approved only for the following reasons: